Our Terms of Business

 If another person is ordered to pay your costs, because of the way the Court calculates costs, the amount will probably be less than 75% of the fees payable by you.
 There is no guarantee that the person ordered to pay will be able to pay them.
 If the other party is publicly funded, you may not be able to recover your own costs in any event.

-If we have to recover your costs from some other person, we will be entitled to charge you for the work involved and these additional charges are unlikely to be recoverable in full from the other party.
+If we must recover your costs from some other person, we will be entitled to charge you for the work involved and these additional charges are unlikely to be recoverable in full from the other party.

 Any interest which may be recoverable on the costs which are to be paid by another party will be retained by this firm to the extent that any of our charges remain unpaid.